Welcome to Reception!

 - http://www.ictgames.com - ICT games for different subjects

 - www.busythings.co.uk - Excellent site built around the 7 areas of learning in the Early Years Foundation Stage.
 You can access a free 7 day trial but you need to subscribe after this period to access the content – various subscription packages available.

 - http://www.bbc.co.uk/schools/barnabybear/ - Visit the world with Barnaby Bear!

 This link shows lots of useful apps for early years -

 This document also gives further ideas of apps you can download

-Reception have PE twice a week (days will be confirmed)
+Reception have PE twice a week - Tuesday an Fridays.